ChrisD-7/HACK-RU/README.md

 This repo is to be used as a project discussion forum for building our HACK RU profile

-currently we are using the following repos: https://github.com/alexandrebarachant/muse-lsl/
+currently we are using the following repos:

+https://github.com/alexandrebarachant/muse-lsl/

 https://github.com/kowalej/BlueMuse

+We will have to use https://github.com/chkothe/pylsl to stream realtime data.

 MUSE Manual PDF:
 https://bio-medical.com/media/support muse-brain-sensing-headband-user-guide.pdf